junaid-ublox/code-fellow/content/pillar/web/home-page.md

           their respective technologies.
         photo:
           image: /img/clean-modern-black-white-fox-vector-logo_567294-4882.jpg
-    content: At Argonteq, we pride ourselves on providing the best **[it services](https://argonteq.com/)** for our clients.
-We are equipped to cater to a variety of needs, ensuring that we deliver top-notch results every time.
-Whether you’re looking to venture into the world of non-fungible tokens nft development, explore the potential of blockchain technology, enhance your digital presence with stunning **[3d modeling services in usa](https://argonteq.com/3d-modeling-services/)**, create
+    content: At code-fellow we pride ourselves on providing the best **[business process management and reengineering](https://code-fellow.com/)** for our
-      innovative mobile applications development, immerse your audience in captivating AR/VR Development Services experiences, shape the future of the metaverse, optimise your software development processes, or develop engaging games, we have you covered.
+      clients.
+We are equipped to cater to a variety of process needs, ensuring that we deliver top-notch results every time.
+We have elevated a number of european organization by leveraging the ITIL based processes and their automations in the Atlassian platform.
-    title: IT consulting services in USA
+    title: Business processes automation and consulting services
   - type: empty_space
     variant: 150px
   - type: content_image